Alcohol Use Disorder in Veterans and Active-Duty Military

 Military Sexual Trauma

 Military sexual trauma (MST) — sexual assault or sexual harassment experienced during military service — is prevalent across all service branches and affects both men and women, though women are disproportionately affected.
-MST is a powerful driver of the PTSD-AUD comorbidity and is associated with dramatically worse outcomes.
+MST is a powerful driver of the PTSD-AUD comorbidity pattern and is associated with dramatically worse outcomes.

 Traumatic Brain Injury Overlay